Enjoying Solo Travel - Five Ways Traveling Alone Helps You Grow

 3. Allow Yourself "Do-Nothing" Time

-Efficiently ticking off tourist spots is not the purpose of solo travel.
 Spending two hours daydreaming in a cafe, reading a book on a park bench, wandering aimlessly down an intriguing alley.
 The luxury of "doing nothing" is a privilege of solo travel.
+Time free from the demand for productivity is a luxury hard to come by in everyday life.

 4. Don't Neglect Safety Precautions